surftrips.co

 Frequently asked

-Half Moon Bay is a beach break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Half Moon Bay is a beach bottom, fickle beachbreak peaks, fast and hollow when on, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Half Moon Bay